Station Overview

 Reusable laminated track sheets allow this station to support recurring Regency Robotics events with flexible setup options for different experience levels.

-Station 2: Maze Programming Challenge
+Activity 2: Maze Programming Challenge

 Students program robots to navigate a structured maze using the mBlock app, developing an understanding of sequencing, logic, and iterative problem-solving.